High-Performance-Computing/Project/README.md

 - **Different data distribution** (we can find a winning ticket for ImageNet winning and use it on CIFAR-10.
 Interestingly, an ImageNet ticket might work even better on CIFAR-10 than on ImageNet)

 **In general, the bigger the dataset the more general the winning ticket we find will be.**

+## Overview: the infrastructure we used

+On every node, wedo late resetting from several different epochs and use Python Multiprocessing.
+The different processes train on four GPU.

+In order to download and train our Neural Networks, we useed Spark Elephas that requires data stored as RDDs.

 ## How to Use